charvolant/de-calixtinus/doc/CAMINO.md

 The consequences of multiple routes can get very complicated and the [logic](#route-logic) helps untangle what's in, what's out and where you can go.

+The `warnings` chunk allows you to warn the user of possibly unwise choices when they select caminos and routes.

 ## Metadata